FabriceDelahaij/JORTTBV-PHP-API/README.md

 + PHP cURL extension

-##
-Easy way to install the Jortt BV API client is to require it with [Composer](http://getcomposer.org/doc/00-intro.md).
+easiest way to install the Mollie API client is to require it with Composer.

-    $ composer require fabricedelahaij/jorttbv-php-api:1.0.*
+$ composer require mollie/mollie-api-php:1.9.*

 {
     "require": {
-            "fabricedelahaij/jorttbv-php-api": "1.9.*"
+        "mollie/mollie-api-php": "1.0.*"
     }
 }

 ## Getting started ##